dianaramirez16/dataFlix/ReadMe.txt

 this will contain project notes and goals

 currently working on:
+loginattempts, counter does not interact with loop to check constraints. after 2 attempts should quit, keeps prompting user

+to do:
-method to count elements per genre(4)
+setup menu for user to interact with clean up main menu to have less than 20 lines method to count elements per genre(4)
 - contains counter for each genre
-- will increment counter when a movie has been "watched" new constraints:
+- will increment counter when a movie has been "watched"
--password must be 8 characters long

-to do:
-setup menu for user to interact with clean up main menu to have less than 20 lines

-overview:

-main.
-calls startmenu

 > startmenu
 can acces1 ----
     user registers
 	first name, last name, // username, password
-	method1a: collects all variables & checks for constraints
+	method1a: collects all variables & checks for constraints & stores in 		  array if valid
-	method2a: stores in arrays (pairs up variables, first, last, username, password)
 	method3a: prints user variables for each login attempt

 can access2 -----